-U.S. History 9 gives students a basic understanding of the origin and development of the United States from the Louisiana Purchase through the end of the 19th Century.
-The students will analyze the importance of events and documents in this course.
-The course concentrates on westward expansion, the Civil War, Reconstruction, the Frontier, and Industrialization.
+U.S. History 9 gives students a basic understanding of the development of the United States from the early 19th Century to the early 20th Century.
+Students will analyze the importance of events and documents in this course.
+The course concentrates on westward expansion, Industrialization, the Civil War, Reconstruction, the Frontier, Immigration, the Gilded Age, and the Progressive Era.